djebili-chihab/wordpress-plugin-framework/trunk/README.txt

 1. Unzip the archive file.
 2. Verify the name of the unzipped folder to be "wpf-test-plugin".
 3. Upload the "wpf-test-plugin" folder to your Wordpress plugins folder.
-4. Activate the "DBD-WPFTestPlugin" in the Wordpress plugins administration page.
+4. Activate the "Wordpress Plugin Framework" in the Wordpress plugins administration page.

 == Frequently Asked Questions ==

-= What is the WPF-TestPlugin and the Wordpress Plugin Framework? =
+= What is the Wordpress Plugin Framework plugin and the Wordpress Plugin Framework class? =

-The Wordpress Plugin Framework (WPF) is a framework used for the development and implementation of Wordpress plugins.
-The WPF-TestPlugin is a simple plugin used to demonstrate the features and capabilities of the WPF.
+The Wordpress Plugin Framework (WPF) class is a framework used for the development and implementation of Wordpress plugins.
+The
+Wordpress Plugin Framework plugin is a simple plugin used to demonstrate the features and capabilities of the WPF.

 = Do I need to modify the wordpress-plugin-framework.php file? =